 Pas de la Casa-Greu Roig is one of the better equipped ski areas in the region and with the connections.
 Also, with its connection to Soldeu, it is becoming more popular.
 Pay a visit before it becomes too well-known and while you can still enjoy one of the wonders of the Andorran peaks.

 Soldeu - El Tarter

-Praised by families - as a great place to take the kids skiing, this area has built a reputation of being able to cope with the wide needs of all members of the family.
+With families praising it as a great place to take the kids skiing, this area has built a reputation of being able to cope with the wide needs of all members of the family.

-When not enjoying the slopes however you can delight in the world famous ‘Sport Wellness Spa’.
+When not enjoying the slopes, you can delight in the world famous ‘Sport Wellness Spa’.
 This amazingly well-equipped facility is home to a large swimming pool, Jacuzzis both inside and outside, a fully kitted out gymnasium as well as saunas and steam rooms.
 You can even pamper yourself or treat a loved one to a massage or one of the other beauty treatments on offer there.